zkxs/MoonoMod/README.md

 1. Install [BepInEx 5](https://github.com/BepInEx/BepInEx) into your Lunacid game folder.
 This mod is NOT made for BepInEx 6.
 2. Add [MoonoMod.dll](https://github.com/zkxs/MoonoMod/releases/latest/download/MoonoMod.dll) to your BepInEx `plugins` folder.
-If it `plugins` doesn't exist, simply create the folder inside your `BepInEx` folder.
+If `plugins` doesn't exist, simply create the folder inside your `BepInEx` folder.
 3. If you wish to edit the configs in-game, install [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) to your `plugins` folder as well.